noyainrain/wall/doc/api.md

 ```

 Authenticate an user. `token` is a secret authentication token that identifies
-the user. `true` is returned if the authentication is successful, `false`
+the user.
+If the authentication is successful, a non-`null` value (for example a
-otherwise.
+representation of the user) is returned, if it fails `null`.

 Calls
 -----